What is a Repeat Prescription?

 How to request a Repeat Prescription

-Repeat prescriptions may be ordered in several ways:
+In normal circumstances repeat prescriptions may be ordered in several ways:

 - Using our Online Services